Shop Stealing Prevention and Detection

 Make Notes about the Incident:

-You should make notes about the shoplifting incident as soon as possible after the event as you may be required to give evidence in court about the incident at a later stage.
+You should make notes about the shop stealing incident as soon as possible after the event as you may be required to give evidence in court about the incident at a later stage.

 The notes should record: